Advanced Placement* Courses

 Many colleges require two or three SAT Subject Tests for all students; many others require or recommend these for homeschoolers even if they are not required for traditional students.
 If your student will be taking SAT Subject Tests, plan them for as soon as possible after the course is completed (June) or plan for the earliest test in the fall and use the summer for review.
 10th and 11th grades, or early fall of the senior year, are the most common times to take these tests.

-Some students do better on the SAT Reasoning Test; others find the ACT more to their liking.
+Some students do better on the SAT; others find the ACT more to their liking.
 Have your student take practice tests in both and then decide which one to take “for real,” or opt to take both.
-The SAT Reasoning Test includes Critical Reading, Mathematics, and Writing; the ACT Test includes English, Mathematics, Reading, Science, and an optional Writing section.
+The SAT includes two main sections: Evidence-Based Reading and Writing, and Math, with an optional 50-minute timed essay.
+The ACT Test includes English, Mathematics, Reading, Science, and an optional 40-minute timed Writing section.

 Both parents and students can make good use of the flexible summer schedule while still finding time for vacations, rest, and fun.
 Parents: take the time to thoroughly plan the year’s courses, strategize for college preparation, and network with other homeschooling parents for ideas and encouragement.
 Students: seek out a job or internship, go on a missions trip or cross-cultural experience, read quality literature, pursue your passions, or focus on volunteer work.